newnightcoder/100daysofcode/LOG DAY 220.md

 **what i did:**

 - not much time to code because back at the hotel for the 1st night with clients since covid...
-- i worked on the media queries and it's working except for certain phones (chrome devtools): iPhones 6,7,8 and X (it works with 6,7,8S series), galaxyS5.. investigating that!
+- i worked on the media queries and it's working so nicely!!! except for certain phones (chrome devtools): iPhones 5, SE, 6,7,8,X, galaxyS5, Moto G4.
+But it works with iPhones Plus series, pixel phones etc... investigating that!

 **next:**